Nokkyuu/HeatDataTraining/pipeline simulation/README.md

 - Designed for **domestic hot water** systems initially
 - Easily extensible to **forward flow temperature** data due to modular construction
+- will be extended for real time analysis besides the current batch version.